In this post:

 This links very closely to abandon rate.
 There are plenty of novel approaches to reducing abandon rate which we’ll look at below.

-Three skills the best inbound call centers have
+Three skills for the very *best* inbound call center

 Conversational IVR is shaping up to be one of the biggest customer service developments of the decade.